strnad/CrewAI-Studio/README.md

 ## Configuration

 Before running the application, ensure you update the `.env` file with your API keys and other necessary configurations.
 An example `.env` file is provided for reference.

+## Troubleshooting
+In case of problems:
+- Delete the `venv/miniconda` folder and reinstall `crewai-studio`.
+- Rename `crewai.db` (it contains your crews but sometimes new versions can break compatibility).
+- Raise an issue and I will help you.

 ## Star History